diomed/casper/README.md

 The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type:

-    bin/gpm install casper2
+    bin/gpm install casper

 This will install the Gateway theme into your `/user/themes` directory within Grav.
-Its files can be found under `/your/site/grav/user/themes/casper2`.
+Its files can be found under `/your/site/grav/user/themes/casper`.

 ### Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
-Then, rename the folder to `casper2`.
+Then, rename the folder to `casper`.

 You should now have all the theme files under

-    /your/site/grav/user/themes/casper2
+    /your/site/grav/user/themes/casper

 If you want to set Casper2 as the default theme, you can do so by following these steps:

 * Navigate to `/your/site/grav/user/config`.
 * Open the **system.yaml** file.
-* Change the `theme:` setting to `theme: casper2`.
+* Change the `theme:` setting to `theme: casper`.
 * Save your changes.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.